Latest Release:: The development version of kdesrc-build is currently recommended, and can be downloaded from KDE's git server by running:

 - Will automatically checkout and update the KDE source code from its source repository.
 Both Subversion and git repository types are supported.

-- Integrates with the KDE source code infrastructure to automatically build modules in the required order.
+- Integrates with the KDE source code infrastructure to automatically build modules in the required order, and using the appropriate branch.

 - Easily supports building specific branches, tags, or even revisions of a module (or all of KDE).